isabelyb/enerbit/README.md

 ## 1.2 PlayWright Project

-Inside that directory, you can run several commands:

-  npx playwright test
+### Prerequisites

+* node >= 16
+* npm
+* Playwright

+### To install:

+1. `Git Clone git@github.com:isabelyb/enerbit.git` To clone the repository in your local machine.
+2. `npm i` To install dependecies.
+3. `npx playwright install` To install Playwright.

+### To run tests:

-    Runs the end-to-end tests.
+* `npx playwright test` Runs all tests.

-  npx playwright test --ui
-    Starts the interactive UI mode.

-  npx playwright test --project=chromium
-    Runs the tests only on Desktop Chrome.

-  npx playwright test example
-    Runs the tests in a specific file.

-  npx playwright test --debug
+* `npx playwright test login` Runs just the login test.
+* `npx playwright test reservation` Runs just the reservation test.
-    Runs the tests in debug mode.
+* `npx playwright test --debug` Runs the tests in debug mode.

+Note: The .env is shared in the repository to allow runs the project.

 ## Backend